 Root Canal Procedure

-During a routine appointment, Dr. Morgan, Dr. Dover, or Dr. Argyle will check to make sure that a root canal treatment is necessary.
+During a routine appointment, our dentists and team will check to make sure that a root canal treatment is necessary.
 Once we have set a treatment plan, we can schedule the procedure.

-Using a needle, Drs.
-Morgan, Dover, and Argyle will administer a local anesthetic to numb the tooth.
+Using a needle, we will administer a local anesthetic to numb the tooth.
 You may feel a slight pinch, but that is about it.
 Once the area is properly numb, we will place a dental dam, or small rubber sheet, to keep the tooth clean and dry during the procedure.

-Then, using very small tools, Dr. Morgan, Dr. Dover, or Dr. Argyle will access the inside of the tooth by creating an opening in the bite plane (top portion).
-Drs.
-Morgan, Dover, and Argyle will then clear away the damaged and diseased pulp, and reshape the inner chamber.
-Next, we will flush out the chamber with an antimicrobial solution, and wash away any remaining pulp.
+Then, using very small tools, we will access the inside of the tooth by creating an opening in the bite plane (top portion).
+We will then clear away the damaged and diseased pulp and reshape the inner chamber.
+Next, we will flush out the chamber with an antimicrobial solution and wash away any remaining pulp.
 This will kill any lingering bacteria and reduce your risk of future infection.

-Once the pulp chamber has been properly emptied, cleaned, and dried, we will fill it using a rubber-like material called gutta-percha.
-Filling the chamber will prevent future infection, and strengthen the structure of the hollow tooth.
-After the gutta percha is in place, Dr. Morgan, Dr. Dover, or Dr. Argyle will close the opening in the tooth with a temporary filling.
+Once the pulp chamber has been properly emptied, cleaned and dried, we will fill it using a rubber-like material called gutta-percha.
+Filling the chamber will prevent future infection and strengthen the structure of the hollow tooth.
+After the gutta-percha is in place, we will close the opening in the tooth with a temporary filling.

-After a few weeks, Dr. Morgan, Dr. Dover, or Dr. Argyle can finish treatment and place a permanent crown or some other type of restoration.
+After a few weeks, we can finish treatment and place a permanent crown or some other type of restoration.
 Your tooth may not be capable of supporting a strong bite force on its own, which is why a crown may be necessary.

 After the Root Canal Procedure

 It is important to take good care of your teeth and gums after a root canal.
-You may also need to schedule an additional appointment, so we can check on the treated tooth to make sure all signs of the infection are gone.
-Be sure to brush your teeth at least twice a day with an ADA approved toothpaste.
-We also recommend an antibacterial mouthwash to eliminate bacteria and flush away food debris.
+You may also need to schedule an additional appointment so that we can check on the treated tooth to make sure all signs of the infection are gone.
+Be sure to brush your teeth at least twice a day with an ADA®-approved toothpaste.
+We also recommend an antibacterial mouth wash to eliminate bacteria and flush away food debris.
 With the proper care and attention, a tooth with a root canal filling can last for many years.

 Schedule an Appointment